topcoder-platform/topcoder-react-utils/README.md

 ### Local Testing of Library Updates within a Host Project

-To locally test how your library updates work within a host project relying on the lib (without releasing them to NPM), do the following:
+To locally test how your library updates work within a host project relying on the lib (without releasing them to NPM), use

-1. In the library root execute `$ npm run build` to build the library, using the current code;

-2. In the library root execute `$ npm pack .` it will pack the library into the tarball file `topcoder-react-utils-x.y.z.tgz`, where **x.y.z** is the library version specified in `package.json`.

-3. In the host project execute
-    `$ npm install --save PATH/TO/topcoder-react-utils-x.y.z.tgz` to install the local version of library build and packed at the previous steps.
-For all practical purposes, the installation will be performed the same way, as when the library is publised to NPM and installed from there.

-4. In case your update of **topcoder-react-utils** alters dependency versions, and you need to ensure the same dependency versions installed in the host project, execute `$ ./node_modules/.bin/topcoder-lib-setup --just-fix-deps` in the host project's root.

-5. Once you are done with the testing do not forget to ensure that the proper NPM version of **topcoder-react-utils** is saved back to the project's `package.json` file.
+[`npm link`](https://docs.npmjs.com/cli/link.html) to link local copy of the lib into the host project, then run `npm run build:dev:watch` in the library root to automatically re-build the lib when you change it, and use the host project to see the final effect of changes you make.

 ### Library Releases to NPM